 Current Opportunities

-- Participates as a team member, follows employee guidelines, policies and procedures and communicates effectively with clients, volunteers, and staff.
+- Participating as a team member, following employee guidelines, policies and procedures and communicating effectively with clients, volunteers, and staff.

-- Maintains confidentiality of clients, volunteers, and staff.
+- Maintaining confidentiality of clients, volunteers, and staff.

 - Demonstrated ability to be open-minded and non-judgmental.